jpinit/jpinit.github.io/_posts/2026-03-16-simple-rman-level-0-and-level-1-backup-structure.md

 - `backup_level_1.sh`
 - `backup_level_1.rman`

-This layout keeps the backup logic easy to follow and setup in cron.
+This layout keeps the backup logic easy to follow and schedule in cron.

 Full script examples used in this article are available here:
 [JPInIT GitHub Repository – RMAN Scripts](https://github.com/jpinit/mystuff/tree/main/rman_scripts)